OrDG/CADDY_Gesture_Classification_DL_Project/README.md

 We seperated this project into two parts:
 1) A CNN which locates the hand of the diver - using YOLOv5s object detection architecture (for more information visit https://github.com/ultralytics/yolov5).
 3) A CNN which classifies the gesture of the hand from the cropped image - using our own architecture.

+After training, the full network got 97.36% accuracy on the test set.